All Rise (TV series): Development

 On January 31, 2019, it was announced that CBS had given the production, then titled Courthouse, a pilot order.
 The pilot was written by Greg Spottiswood, who also served as an executive producer.
 Production companies involved with the pilot included Warner Bros.
 Television.

 On May 9, 2019, it was announced that CBS had given the production, now titled All Rise, a series order.
 A day later, it was announced that the series would premiere during the 2019 U.S. fall TV season and air on Mondays at 9:00 p.m.
 A trailer for the series was released on May 15, 2019.
 The series debuted on September 23, 2019.

 On October 22, 2019, the series received a full season order.
 On December 5, Dee Harris-Lawrence was announced to be replacing Sunil Nayar as a co-showrunner; she would be working alongside series developer Greg Spottiswood.

 On April 6, 2020, it was announced that, amid the COVID-19 pandemic, an all-virtual episode would be produced about how the characters on the show handle a case while social distancing.
 The episode was filmed at the actors' respective homes using FaceTime, WebEx, and Zoom, and visual effects were used to replace the insides of their homes with that of their characters' homes.

 On May 6, 2020, CBS renewed the series for a second season, which premiered on November 16, 2020.
 On May 15, 2021, CBS canceled the series after two seasons.
 On August 20, 2021, it was reported that OWN was negotiating with Warner Bros.
 Television for a potential third season.
 On September 29, 2021, OWN officially picked up the series for a third season, consisting of 20 episodes, which premiered on June 7, 2022.
+On August 22, 2023, it was announced that the third season would be its last.
+The series finale aired on November 18, 2023.